AI Tooling

 This is especially painful for teams where every developer needs the same MCP setup.
 There is no visual interface, no drag-and-drop configuration, and no way to preview how servers interact before deploying them.

-The next evolution of MCP tooling is visual workflow composition.
-Instead of writing JSON configuration files, developers will:
+The next evolution of MCP tooling is generative specification workspaces with native MCP integration.
+Instead of manually wiring JSON configurations, product builders will:

-5. Share workflows with team members through exportable configurations
+5. Share workspaces with team members through collaborative production Workspaces

-This visual approach eliminates configuration errors, makes MCP accessible to non-expert developers, and enables rapid prototyping of complex AI workflows.
+This approach eliminates specification drift, makes structured context accessible to AI agents, and enables rapid prototyping before writing a single line of code.

 Key Takeaways